NFL International Series: United States

 From 2007 to 2014, every NFL International Series game was televised by either CBS or Fox through their existing broadcast agreements with the NFL.

-For the NFL London series, from 2014 to 2016 and in 2018 and 2021, one game aired outside of these agreements.
-In 2014, the selected game was streamed by Yahoo!
+In 2015, the NFL began airing London games outside of these agreements.
+In 2015 and 2017, one game streamed on Yahoo!
 Sports.
-From 2015 to 2016 and in 2018 and 2021, the selected game was aired by NFL Network.
-In 2017 and 2019, two NFL London Series games aired outside of these agreements.
-In 2017, one game aired on Yahoo!
-Sports with the other on NFL Network.
-In 2019, both games aired on NFL Network.
+Beginning in 2016, NFL Network began airing at least one London game per season.
 In 2022 and 2023, with new broadcasting agreements, one NFL London Series game per season aired on ESPN+, with the remaining games on NFL Network.
+Since 2024, all London games have aired on NFL Network.

-For the NFL Mexico series, with the exception of 2017 which aired on CBS, all games have aired on ESPN as part of Monday Night Football.
+For the NFL Mexico series, the 2016, 2019 and 2022 editions aired on ESPN as part of Monday Night Football.
+Otherwise, the 2017 edition aired on a Sunday afternoon on CBS.
+The 2026 edition will air on NBC as part of Sunday Night Football.

-For the NFL Germany series, all games have aired on NFL Network.
+From 2022 to 2025, all NFL Germany series games aired on NFL Network.
+The 2026 edition will air on Fox.

-For the NFL São Paulo series, the inaugural game in 2024 was aired on Peacock.
-The 2025 edition aired on YouTube TV and for free on YouTube.
+For the NFL Brazil series, the inaugural game in 2024 was aired on a Friday night on Peacock.
+The 2025 edition, again on a Friday night, aired on YouTube TV and for free on YouTube.
+The 2026 edition aired on a Sunday afternoon on CBS.

+All NFL Spain games and the NFL Ireland game in 2025 have all aired on NFL Network.
+The inaugural NFL France game in 2026 will also air on NFL Network.

+For the NFL Australia series, the inaugural game in 2026 aired on Netflix.